aws/aws-sam-cli-app-templates/python3.9/cookiecutter-aws-sam-hello-python-datadog/{{cookiecutter.project_name}}/README.md

 # {{ cookiecutter.project_name }}

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This project contains source code and supporting files for a serverless application instrumented with Datadog that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- hello_world - Code for the application's Lambda function.
+- hello_world - Code for the application's Lambda function, including sample Datadog features.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.